Sabarinath12/TinyMob-ME/README.md

 TinyMob OS

-This project is a operating system in the very early stages of development, built using C and GTK for efficiency.
-Running on top of the FreeBSD bas base and x11 as display server , it’s designed for touch based feature phones and low-resource devices.
-The primary motive of this project is to create a non-distracting, minimalistic OS that helps users stay focused.
-With a no-bloat philosophy, it only includes essential components to ensure a fast and lightweight experience, providing a clean and straightforward environment for productive use.
+TinyMob OS is a lightweight operating system in its early stages of development, built using C and GTK for maximum efficiency.
+It runs on top of the FreeBSD base with X11 as the display server, and is designed specifically for touch-based feature phones and low-resource devices.
+The core goal of the project is to create a minimal, distraction-free OS that helps users stay focused.
+With a strict no-bloat philosophy, TinyMob OS includes only essential components to deliver a fast, clean, and straightforward user experience — ideal for productivity and simplicity.

 ## Install gtk and gcc